Beginners Guide To Budget Friendly Meal Prep For Saving Money and Eating Better.

 4. Batch Cook Once or Twice a Week

 Meal prepping doesn't mean cooking every day.
 Set aside a time throughout the day to cook multiple servings at once.
-You're going to want to use Sheet pans, roasting trays, slow cookers, and air fryers; they are going to be your best friends here.
+You'll want to use Sheet pans, roasting trays, slow cookers, and air fryers; they'll be your best friends here.

 meal prep matching with arrows pointing to each other